lucasteles/Backdash/docfx/docs/developer_guide.md

 Each player in a [Backdash](https://github.com/lucasteles/Backdash) networked game has a complete copy of your game running.
 [Backdash](https://github.com/lucasteles/Backdash) needs to keep both copies of the game state in sync to ensure that both players are experiencing the same game.
 It would be much too expensive to send an entire copy of the game state between players every frame.
-Instead [Backdash](https://github.com/lucasteles/Backdash) sends the players' inputs to each other and has each player step the game forward.
+Instead, [Backdash](https://github.com/lucasteles/Backdash) sends the players' inputs to each other and has each player step the game forward.
 In order for this to work, your game engine must meet three criteria: